Skip to contents

 Quality control

-The package can plot the dilutions along the MFI values, allowing manual inspection of the standard curve.
+The package can plot the RAU along the MFI values, allowing manual inspection of the standard curve.
 This method raises a warning in case the MFI values were not adjusted using the blank samples.

 plot_standard_curve_analyte(plate, analyte_name = "OC43_S")